cloudflare/cloudflare-docs/products/ddos-protection/src/content/managed-rulesets/http-ddos/index.md

 Cloudflare updates the list of rules in the Managed Ruleset on a regular basis.

-The Cloudflare HTTP DDoS Managed Ruleset provides users with increased observability into L7 DDoS attacks mitigated by Cloudflare, informing users of ongoing or past attacks.
+The HTTP DDoS Protection Managed Ruleset provides users with increased observability into L7 DDoS attacks mitigated by Cloudflare, informing users of ongoing or past attacks.
 The Firewall dashboard, available at **Firewall** > **Overview**, will display additional information on the types of L7 DDoS attacks detected for a specific zone.

+---

-### Ruleset configuration
+## Ruleset configuration

 You can adjust the behavior of the rules in the Managed Ruleset by modifying the following parameters: